-Situated in the Millenia Mall, you can’t help but notice this bright colourful venue.
+Situated in the Florida Mall, you can’t help but notice this bright colourful venue.
 With the fun available before you even purchase your ticket (you can ‘wake-up’ the sleeping crayons on the wall and make them move) it’s completely geared up to entertain.

 You are given 2 silver coins and a plastic bag and up stairs you will find a plethora of activities to entertain.
 (26 exciting hands-on attractions.).
 If it is busy, I recommend heading straight to the ‘Melt and Mold’ area.
 Here you choose a crayon, melt it down and use a machine to mould it into a ring, shark, car or seahorse souvenir.

 Another firm favourite activity was Drip Art where you can create a swirly-whirly masterpiece with melted wax.
 My then 3 and 6 year old made at least 10 of these to bring home and I intend to frame a couple too!

 To burn off some energy, both girls spent some time in the soft play area and also enjoyed the Stomp and Play” zone.
 This has an interactive floor where you use your feet in a series of fun and colorful games.